piotrantosz/licenses-sorter/README.md

 # Licenses-sorter
-Easy to use application in Django to manage licenses (e.g. in offices), manage multiplce licenses and connect them with selected PC's
+Easy to use application in Django to manage licenses (e.g. in offices), manage multiple licenses and connect them with selected PC's

 ## Installation